opendilab/GoBigger/docs/en/source/tutorial/space.rst

             'rectangle': [left_top_x, left_top_y, right_bottom_x, right_bottom_y], # the vision's position in the map
             'overlap': {
-                'food': [{'position': position, 'radius': radius}, ...], # the length of food is not sure 'thorns': [{'position': position, 'radius': radius}, ...], # the length of food is not sure 'spore': [{'position': position, 'radius': radius}, ...], # the length of food is not sure 'clone': [{'position': position, 'radius': radius, 'player': player_name, 'team': team_name}, ...], # the length of food is not sure
+                'food': [{'position': position, 'radius': radius}, ...], # the length of food is not sure 'thorns': [{'position': position, 'radius': radius}, ...], # the length of thorns is not sure 'spore': [{'position': position, 'radius': radius}, ...], # the length of spore is not sure 'clone': [{'position': position, 'radius': radius, 'player': player_name, 'team': team_name}, ...], # the length of clone is not sure
             }, # all balls' info in vision 'team_name': team_name, # the team which this player belongs to }